ToxicFrog/doom-mods/gzap/NOTES.md

 runs can use the updated scanlist to be more accurate about what you need to reach each location.

+## Compatibility issues

+GDT MAP12 -- there are two red keys, one gets flushed when you enter the map, the other appears later.
+They're meant to look like the same key, ofc.
+But it means you can't ever collect the first one.

+There's also a check (originally a shotgun) in a blueroom to the west; it's not clear to me that there's any way to get this to spawn into the level.

+We need some way of marking checks as uncollectable during refinement.

 ## Scan Mode

 This is made to be very simple -- it just emits some map metadata + a list of